Teagzz/PhotoWorker/README.md

+# PhotoWorker
-# PhotoWorker A program to automate my entire pre-work process.
+# A program that automate my entire pre-work process.
+(Image Processing)
 It is currently multiple programs which launch batch programs, move files from dropbox, rendering photos, folder creation and image organization.